 The one-button suit is a modern and stylish option for men who want to make a bold and elegant impression.

-Although less common used, the one-button suit carries a unique charm that resonates with those who appreciate contemporary fashion.
-It’s well-fitted for men who has average to taller height, as it stress vertical lines and offers a clean, refined shape.
+Although less commonly used, the one-button suit carries a unique charm that resonates with those who appreciate contemporary fashion.
+It’s well-fitted for men who have average to taller height, as it stresses vertical lines and offers a clean, refined shape.

 types of suits 4